mauris/Packer-PHP/README.md

 #Packer-PHP

-Simple Key-Value Packer Storage for PHP
+Simple Key-Value Storage for PHP.

+Packer aims to be a zero-config, zero-install and works as PHP works library that developers can quickly pull into their project for use immediately for small and medium scaling usage.

 [![Build Status](https://secure.travis-ci.org/thephpdeveloper/Packer-PHP.png)](http://travis-ci.org/thephpdeveloper/Packer-PHP)